pytholic/TipsAndTricks/kivy/README.md

 ## Widget design
 Defining widget dimentions in python `add_widget` code is rudimentary way of doing things.

 Kivy has a whole design language.
 With that design language, we abstarct away all this widget design settings away into a separate file.
 Sort of like **CSS/html** file, where all the design stuff is defined in the CSS fiel and we just reference it in our module.
+Always good to keep main code and design files separate from each other.

 We use latter method most of the time instead of explicitly putting things in out python code.

+* Design file should have same name without App part i.e. If main class is `MyApp` then design file should be names `My.kv`.
+Using `myapp.kv` will throw an error.
+* When we run, kivy looks for this file by default, and we do not need to reference it or write anything in the main file.
+* Adding `size: root.width, root.height` is important and fixes the design to the window size.
+* Method `press` requires `(self, isntance)` in python design but only `self` in `.kv` design.
+*
 ## Setting widget height and width
 * We can pass `height` and `width` while defining widgets.
 * Important to set `size_hint_x=None` or `size_hint_y=None`.
 We can also do this as `size_hint = (None, None)`.